Estonian income tax deductible business expenses

 In your office, you probably also need office furniture, such as desks, chairs, shelves, cabinets, lamps, curtains, carpets, safes etc. Expensive items can be depreciated by your accountant monthly or annually to avoid your company share capital falling below the required minimum of 2500 euros.
 This needs to be done according to the accounting policies that the company needs to submit with the first annual report.
 Micro-companies do not need to submit accounting policies though and local generally accepted accounting principles apply (Estonian GAAP).

-Tax-deductible office supplies range from toilet paper, towels and cleaning supplies to a water dispenser or coffee machine rent.
+Tax-deductibles in office supplies range from toilet paper, towels and cleaning supplies to a water dispenser or coffee machine rent.
 Office expenses can also be pens, paper, calendars, first aid kits, newspapers, journals, business books, postage and reasonable office decorations.

 Please note that having a physical office in any other country than Estonia may trigger local tax implications based on the rules applicable in your country of location.